 Is “Fed Up” the first video AM Taxi’s done?

 AK: It’s the second video but it’s the first single.
 We did another song to introduce ourselves – we’re a relatively unknown band at this point.
-We put out “The Mistake,” and the video for “The Mistake” – that was back in December (2009).
+We put out “The Mistake,”– that was back in December (2009).

 You recorded the album in Austin?
 What was Austin like?